theguega/theguega/README.md

 🎯 **About Me**

-I'm a Robotics Software Engineer student passionate about building the next generation of intelligent machines.
-My work bridges real-time software and AI, combining C++, Python, and Rust to create autonomous systems that operate safely and efficiently in the real world.
+I’m completing my Master’s in Computer Engineering with a focus on robotics and intelligent systems.

-My goal is to push the boundary between robotics and intelligence, contributing to the development of tomorrow’s robots that think and act with true autonomy.
+I enjoy building robots end to end — from the embedded code that moves them to the machine learning models that make them think.
+My goal is to develop reliable, real-world systems that connect hardware and intelligence.

 ---